PsychVault

 The best templates prompt you through each required section, leave enough space for real clinical content, and are formatted so the note reads logically whether it is reviewed on screen or printed.

 PsychVault has a range of clinical documentation templates built specifically for Australian psychologists and allied health practitioners — including progress note templates formatted for different practice settings and client populations.
+If you do not see what you need there, or you can build something better for your niche, become a creator on PsychVault and earn from resources that help other clinicians work more clearly.

 When evaluating any template, check that it covers: